2018–2019 United States federal government shutdown: Airspace and aviation workers

 According to a January 12, 2019, article in The Economist, on January 11, the Transportation Security Administration (TSA) was unable to pay its workers who had not been paid since December 22; 55% more of them called in sick than in January 2018.

 As the air traffic controllers were deemed essential employees, they were required to work without pay.
 The National Air Traffic Controllers Association, the union that represents air traffic controllers, filed a lawsuit against the federal government for the shutdown on January 11, 2019, claiming that requiring 16,000 air traffic controllers to work without being paid violated their constitutional rights and federal minimum wage law.
 That was the third lawsuit filed against the federal government since the beginning of the shutdown.

 Airline and aircraft safety inspectors, on the other hand, were deemed nonessential and furloughed.
 A news report on January 12, 2019, stated that the Federal Aviation Administration had returned 500 furloughed safety inspectors back to work and would return more to work in the following weeks.

-As the airline and aircraft safety inspectors were furloughed, the certification process of the Airbus A220 in the US was stalled.
+As the airline and aircraft safety inspectors were furloughed, the certification process of the Airbus A220 in the U.S. was stalled.
 Delta Air Lines was forced to delay the launch of the new aircraft, and to use other models of aircraft to serve those routes that was supposed to be served with A220.

 Many TSA employees also called out sick, most of them because they were trying to find other jobs that would provide immediate paychecks.

 The shutdown initially prevented the National Transportation Safety Board from assisting the Mexican government's investigation of the 2018 Puebla helicopter crash that killed a state governor and senator; an exception allowed the NTSB to assist with the Mexican government in the investigation along with the Transportation Safety Board of Canada.
 The NTSB also had to delay several investigations until the government reopened and only continued investigations into accidents that were considered the most serious.
 Issues in receiving certification and oversight from the FAA led to a month-long delay in the commencement of passenger service at Paine Field in Everett, Washington.

 As the shutdown continued into its fourth week, the unions representing airline pilots, flight attendants and air traffic controllers issued a statement asserting, "we cannot even calculate the level of risk currently at play" because of the shutdown.